-PRIM&R is partnering with American College of Laboratory Animal Medicine (ACLAM) to offer a half-day post-Forum workshop as an addition to the 2017 ACLAM Forum.
-This workshop, "Decreasing Regulatory Burden: What's Not To Like?" will be moderated by Claire Hankenson and Nancy Marks.
+PRIM&R is partnering with American College of Laboratory Animal Medicine (ACLAM) to offer a half-day post-Forum workshop as an addition to the ACLAM Forum.
+The 2019 workshop, entitled "Decreasing Regulatory Burden Is THAT Required?" will be moderated by F. Claire Hankenson and Nancy F. Marks.
 By staying on for the half-day event following the Forum, attendees will have an opportunity to explore in depth, in an interactive setting, timely topics relevant to the ACLAM community.
-More information about the workshop focus and faculty is below.
+More information about the workshop focus and speakers is below.

-Learning Objectives: The participants will gain a better understanding of these regulatory changes and impact they have on the veterinary team.
+Learning Objectives: The participants will gain a better understanding of self-imposed regulatory burdens and the impact they have on the IACUC and researchers.
 Colleagues will share their successes (or failures) in implementing these changes.